NeroReflex/embedded_quickstart/README.md

 It is also suggested that you __disable__ *the remount rootfs as r/w*, and manage it via /etc/fstab.

+## Kernel

+Include the *linux.conf* file to *Additional configuration fragment files* in Kernel menu.

 ## Bootloader

 The following is bootloader-specific configurations: choose based on your bootloader of preference.